Instructions to authors

 Article.
 Blobel G, Potter VR.
 Studies on free and membrane-bound ribosomes in rat liver.
 I. Distribution as related to total cellular RNA.
 J Mol Biol.
 1967.
 14;26(2):279-92

-More from six authors Tamkun JW, DeSimone DW, Fonda D, Patel RS, Buck C, Horwitz AF, et al. Structure of integrin, a glycoprotein involved in the transmembrane linkage between fibronectin and actin, Cell, 1986.
+More from six authors.
+Tamkun JW, DeSimone DW, Fonda D, Patel RS, Buck C, Horwitz AF, et al. Structure of integrin, a glycoprotein involved in the transmembrane linkage between fibronectin and actin, Cell, 1986.
 46;2(18):271-82.

 Collective author (author is a team).
 Heart Protection Study Collaborative Group.
 MRC/BHF Heart Protection Study of cholesterol lowering with simvastatin in 20 536 high-risk individuals: a randomised placebo-controlled trial.
 Lancet.
 2002;360:7-22.